google-deepmind/concordia/concordia/examples/one_more_song/README.md

 The page keeps turn/wait instructions beside the reply controls as the conversation grows, and keeps unsent drafts through disconnection and reload in the same tab.
-Drafts use browser session storage, isolated by the host run; a fresh game does not reuse an earlier offer.
+Drafts use browser session storage, isolated by the host run; a fresh game does not automatically reuse an earlier offer.
+If the host restarts while you have a draft, the page offers **Use draft from previous game**; review it before choosing to restore it.
+Undoing a suggestion also survives same-tab reload when storage is available.
 When browser policy blocks storage, the open tab still keeps its draft, but reloading cannot recover it.
 Stalled network requests time out and reconnect; a timed-out submission keeps the draft and offers **Check last send**, because the server may already have